 A civic organization which focuses on providing service to visually impaired children.
 To this end, the club performs regular vision screenings at community events and schools.
 Will assist needy children in obtaining eyeglasses.
 Accepts donations of used eyeglasses.
 Drop-off at the town office and every bank in Federalsburg.
 Meetings are 2nd and 4th Thursdays at 6:30pm at the Union United Methodist Church Fellowship Hall, 301 North Main Street in Federalsburg.

 A faith network of ministries, churches, and pastors in South Caroline county.
 Sponsors the Bountiful Harvest Center (Food Pantry & Clothing) each Thursday, 5-7 PM housed at the First Church of God in Federalsburg.
-Supports the Caroline County Heartbeat Pregnancy Help and Resource Center housed at the Park Lane Church of God, which helps young women and men struggling with an unplanned pregnancy.
 Offers special events including Community Thanksgiving Celebration, Lenten Luncheons, Good Friday Cross Walk, Easter Sunrise Celebration and The Nigh Before National Day of Prayer.
 Several members are Character Counts coaches at Elementary, Middle and High Schools.
 Promotes "The Gathering" (a free meal event) at the VFW of Federalsburg on the 2nd Wednesday of every month.
 Association meets August - May on the 2nd and 4th Tuesdays at 8 am, location varies.
 For a list of churches in the Federalsburg and outlaying area, contact Ray Parsons, Executive Secretary.